gbrivady/Subehoshi/README.md

 ## Compilation

-The project was build using CMake.
+The project was built using CMake.

 Two targets are provided : appCPU and appCUDA.
 First one is a CPU-only app, while the second one is the CUDA version.